Grief in the Digital Age: What to Say and Do

 - Avoid drowning the feed with photos.
 Many people like to share images of the person who passed way—it can help bring up fond memories for those who knew him or her.
 But don’t go overboard.
 Each time you tag the person in a post, it shows up in the newsfeeds of friends and family—limiting it to one or two photos can keep it from being overwhelming for loved ones.

 - Don’t forget other forms of communication: Depending on your level of closeness, consider a hand-written note or email as well as a note through social media.
 Don’t know what to write?
 Sharing a fond memory about the person who died may bring a smile to your friend’s face.

-- Connect offline: Although everyone deals with grief differently, most people would prefer a phone call, visit or hug to a quick comment made online.
-The gesture of connecting in person shows a bigger time commitment and thereby a greater sense of caring.
-If you’re uncertain about just popping by, ask if you can bring over dinner one night or if it would be helpful to get together for a long walk.
+- Connect offline: Although everyone deals with grief differently, most people would prefer a phone call to a quick comment made online.
+The gesture of connecting offline shows a bigger time commitment and thereby a greater sense of caring.
+If you’re uncertain about what to do, ask if you can bring over dinner one night or help with any arrangements.

 If you or a loved one knows someone grieving severely, the National Suicide Prevention Lifeline also provides 24/7 free and confidential support for people in suicidal crisis or emotional distress.
 Call 1-800-273-8255 for their help.